tidymass/tidymass-website/content/en/r-package/installation.md

 translationKey: "r-package-installation"
 ---

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-package-installation-en.svg" caption="Verify the R environment.
+Numbers show the reading order; this is a schematic." >}}

+Run installation commands in the R console, one block at a time.
+Resolve the first dependency error before continuing.
+Then load tidymass and record sessionInfo(); a successful download alone does not mean the package can load.

 ## Prepare R

 This guide checks tidymass 2.0.10 and the current source of its companion packages.
 Some packages declare R 4.1 as a minimum, but current masstools requires R ≥ 4.5.
 Use R 4.5 or a later compatible release satisfying the full dependency set, with a writable user library and your preferred IDE.